javier/questdb-trading-data-demo/README.md

 uses Jupyter Notebook to get data from external sources and store into QuestDB, and it also uses Grafana to display near real-time dashboards.

-The repository includes example scripts to ingest data from three data
+The repository includes example scripts to ingest data from two data
 sources:
+    * US Equities Data (streamed from a historical file, simulating real-time trading)
     * Cryptocurrency trading data from OKX (the same data source powering the public demo at https://demo.questdb.io)
-    * Cryptocurrency data from a CSV file
-    * US Equities Data from Databento.

 To make installation of dependencies as simple as possible, this repository includes a `docker-compose.yml` file that